Chief Physical Sciences Editor: David Gevaux

 Congcong became a member of the Nature Communications team in June 2012.
 A graduate of Peking University in China, Congcong obtained a PhD in physics from the University of Cambridge, followed by her subsequent postdoctoral research at Stanford University and SLAC National Accelerator Laboratory.
 She currently oversees the contents published by the applied physics and mathematics team.
 Congcong is based in the Shanghai office.

-Associate Editor: Elizaveta Dubrovina
+Senior Editor: Elizaveta Dubrovina

 Elizaveta joined Nature Communications in July 2016.
 After completing a MASt in mathematics at the University of Cambridge, she obtained a PhD in applied mathematics at Imperial College London where she investigated the fluid dynamics of lab-on-chip devices.
 Elizaveta currently handles manuscripts from the areas of fluidics, liquid crystals, complex networks and mathematics.
 Elizaveta is based in the London office.